List of Kamen Rider Zero-One characters: As

 As (アズ, Azu) is a messenger of the Ark with a similar appearance to Is.
 Using information from Is, the AI created As to gather information on Zero-One and test MetsubouJinrai.net's members to ensure its ascension.
 After the Ark's satellite form is destroyed, its remaining data is transferred to the Ark-One Progrise Key so As can create new Progrise Keys and Drivers.
 She manipulates Aruto and Horobi into allowing the Ark's energy to possess them and fight each other.
 However, they reach a compromise and foil As' plan, forcing her to approach S as part of a new scheme.

-During the events of Zero-One Others: Kamen Rider MetsubouJinrai, As chooses Lyon Arkland to become the new bearer of the Ark's will, only to learn the Ark cannot be recreated anymore due to humanity's noble concepts of justice before she is killed by Solds.
+During the events of the V-Cinema Zero-One Others: Kamen Rider MetsubouJinrai, As chooses Lyon Arkland to become the new bearer of the Ark's will, only to learn the Ark cannot be recreated anymore due to humanity's noble concepts of justice before she is killed by Solds.
 MetsubouJinrai.net later take the Zero-One Driver intended for Lyon so they can use it to form Kamen Rider MetsubouJinrai.

 During the events of the stage show Kamen Rider Zero-One: Final Stage, As creates the Ark Zero-One (アークゼロワン, Āku Zerowan) Progrise Key to use in conjunction with her own Zero-One Driver so she can transform into Kamen Rider Ark Zero-One (仮面ライダーアークゼロワン, Kamen Raidā Āku Zerowan) and grant the Ark a new body.

 As is portrayed by Noa Tsurushima, who also portrays Is.